PostHog/posthog.com/contents/handbook/people/offboarding.md

 ## Involuntary Offboarding

 In this case, we require the employee to leave.
 This is generally for performance reasons or because the company's needs have changed and the role can no-longer be justified.
+We provide a 4-month notice if this is the case.

 ## The Process for Offboarding